hannemann/php-transcode/README.md

 # Clipper
 Search your recording frame by frame for unwanted material
 ## Usage:
-* coarse search using mouse or keyboard
+* coarse search using mouse or keyboard:
   * Click on Thumbnail bar
   * skip one minute forward: Arrow up
   * skip one minute backward: Arrow Down